damiencarbery/quotes/quotes.md

 ---

-"It’s one thing to write code; it’s another to get it to run." - Unknown
+"It's one thing to write code; it's another to get it to run." - Unknown

 ---